-When migraines strike they deliver a pain that can be torturous and debilitating.
-So, why not ease a loved one's torment with a gift that can help.
+When migraines strike they deliver a pain that can be torturous and debilitating, so why not treat a loved one to a gift that can help.

 My Top Gift Choice For People Who Suffer From Migraines

 You may be one of the fortunate ones who are lucky enough not to have experienced a migraine attack before.

 However, there's no doubt you'll know plenty of people who have.

 As the Migraine Research Foundation estimates that migraines affect 39 million people in the US alone and around 1 billion people worldwide.